Position2/jQuery-Simple-Form-Validation/README.md

  To compare two fields.eg.
 Password and confirm password fields

  *Example :  data-sfv-compare="#fieldtocompare"*
+  * **data-sfv-minlength**

+ To validate the field with minimum letters.
+If the same attribute declared in form, it will validate all fields with minimum letters.

+ *Example :  data-sfv-minlength="4"*
  * **data-sfv-require-errorMsg**

  To add Required error message for a particular field.